VirtualBox

 We just fixed the problem using the Guest Additions in combination with Vista Home 64; the fix will be available with the next upcoming version of VBox (or check out latest sources on SVN).
 Closing this defect for now.

-• summary changed from 64-bit Vista Home Premium additions problems to 64-bit Vista Home Premium additions problems/fixed in 3.0.8.
+Summary: 64-bit Vista Home Premium additions problems64-bit Vista Home Premium additions problems/fixed in 3.0.8

 As an end user and the person who submitted the bug, I can confirm this is resolved.
 Thanks!!